martimy/Design_Fall_2022/README.md

 2. Install Drone Server, and Drone Runner:

     a.
 At GitHub add Drone information to OAuth Apps.
-Record Client ID and Clinet Secret
+Record Client ID and Client Secret
     b.
 At the Drone server host, edit the start_drone.sh script to include the following information:
        - Client ID
        - Client Secret